 The Section of Hematology/Oncology provides exemplary treatment for a wide range of adult hematologic and oncologic diseases in a multidisciplinary environment.
 Our physicians, scientists, and medical staff work together in the most modern facilities to provide patients with up-to-date treatments.
 Because the University is one of the nation's major cancer centers, we can offer therapies before they are generally available at other institutions.
-Our cancer program was ranked as one of the finest programs in the country by U.S. News and World Report (July 2010), and has consistently been rated among the top centers in previous surveys.
 The faculty are specialists in the areas of lung cancer, head and neck cancer, genitourinary cancers, gastrointestinal cancer, mesothelioma, breast cancer, cancer genetics, sarcomas, melanomas, stem cell transplantation, lymphoma, leukemia, myeloma, and phase I drug development.

 The Section has oncology expertise in the areas of lung cancer, head and neck cancer, genitourinary cancers, gastrointestinal cancer, breast cancer, sarcomas and melanomas, mesothelioma.
 The lung cancer program is large; it includes eight medical oncology lung cancer specialists, and is overseen by Dr. Ravi Salgia.
 This program is tightly integrated with Radiation Therapy and provides therapeutic options for patients at all stages of the disease.
 The section has a thriving head and neck cancer program under the direction of Dr. Everett Vokes.
 The program’s therapeutic emphasis focuses on the interaction of chemotherapy and radiation therapy.
 The genitourinary oncology program under the direction of Dr. Walter Stadler remains one of the top centers for treatment of kidney, bladder and prostate cancer.
 This program has a number of targeted and immunotherapies for both locally advanced and metastatic disease in malignancies of these organs.
 This includes the development of adjuvant therapies for bladder cancer and chemotherapies and targeted therapies in prostate cancer.
 Dr. Hedy Kindler oversees the gastrointestinal cancer and mesothelioma (a type of lung cancer that is primarily caused by overexposure to asbestos) programs.
 For decades the section has been a leader in the treatment of GI cancer and has a renowned program that offers the newest and most innovative treatments.
 In addition the section has been a pioneer in the study of mesothelioma and understanding the unique characteristics of this disease.
 The breast cancer program, directed by Dr. Gini Fleming, is committed to working with patients, breast cancer surgeons, and breast cancer radiation oncologists to provide the best possible treatment options currently available.
 The program also focuses on familial cancer genetics as some families carry a gene which puts them at very high risk for breast cancer.
 Dr Funmi Olopade directs the Cancer Risk Clinic where genetic counselors, gynecologists, and oncologists work together with patients with a strong family history of breast cancer.
 A goal of the program is to expand to other areas of cancer in the near future.
 The sarcoma program is directed by Dr. Samir Undevia and focuses on the development new drug and radiation therapies as well as new surgical approaches for the treatment of bone and soft tissue sarcomas.
 The melanoma program, headed by Dr. Thomas Gajewski, continually strives to increase the understanding of the biology of melanoma and to develop new and more effective strategies for treating patients with this disease.